metal3-io/metal3-io.github.io/_posts/2022-07-08-One_cluster_multiple_providers.md

 You can get the best performance possible out of the hardware, but it can also be quite expensive and maybe not necessary for _all_ workloads.
 Perhaps a hybrid cluster could give you the best of both?
 Raw power for the workload that needs it, and cheap virtualized commodity for the rest.
-This blog post will show how to setup a cluster like this using the Cluster API backed by the Metal3 and BYOH providers.
+This blog post will show how to set up a cluster like this using the Cluster API backed by the Metal3 and BYOH providers.

 ## The problem

 Imagine that you have some bare metal servers that you want to use for some specific workload.
-Maybe the workload benefits from the specific hardware or there are some requirements that makes it necessary to run it there.
+Maybe the workload benefits from the specific hardware or there are some requirements that make it necessary to run it there.
 The rest of the organization already uses Kubernetes and the cluster API everywhere so of course you want the same for this as well.
 Perfect, grab Metal³ and start working!